-Here’s how much money NFL practice squad players make originally appeared on NBC Sports Northwest
+Here’s how much money NFL practice squad players make originally appeared on NBC Sports Chicago

 All 32 teams are bound to encounter injuries throughout a rigorous 17-game season, and the practice squad provides them with replacement options who are already familiar with the system.

-It won’t be uncommon to see teams promote and sign practice squad players to their active rosters throughout the 2021 season, especially with the COVID-19 pandemic still being a factor.
+Don’t be surprised to see teams promote and sign practice squad players to their active rosters throughout the 2022 season, as they work to fend off injuries and illness.

 With that said, here’s everything you need to know about NFL practice squads for this season.